Introduction Good Manufacturing Practices (GMP)

 Some principles of GMP are:

-• All raw and materials are recorded and must meet the requirements;
+• All and are recorded and must meet the specification requirements;

 • The quality of raw materials and finished products are tested;